 What study of the Lutheran Reformation would start any other place than knowing something about the man himself, Martin Luther?
-He was, in his own right, the most influential man of his century and most complex to the average person.
+He was, in his own right, the most influential man of his century and very complex compared to the average person.
 Even reviled by some, greatly esteemed by others.
 I was reading an older book on Luther’s writings from the period of the 1510 to Dec 1520 titled Reformation Writings of Martin Luther, Vol. 1, by Herman Lee Woolf, where I quote from page 13 : “The outstanding quality in Luther’s character was his honesty.
 He was stubbornly honest, with himself in the first instance, and then with the facts he studied; this honesty is of the essence of scientific method.
 He combined it with a great intelligence, a highly trained mind, and a power of swift decision.
 His honesty and intelligence together go far to explain his very special, personal piety.
 The exhaustive character of his long period of religious doubt was due to this kind of honesty in a deeply religious man; his power of decision, and the firmness of his step as he followed each new gleam of light, showed , his attachment to the truth.
 His combination of insight, honesty, and forthrightness, was precisely the instrument needed to cut through the thickets which obscured the religious landscape, where far too many institutions, activities, traditions, and ideas, were masquerading as genuine heirs of the Christian faith.“

 Your Reformation Walk

 This 105 page book provides information on Christianity from our early church fathers, through the Reformation period, to the present day.
 Included are a chronology and the Geo-political activities which were so much a part of the church until the last two centuries.
 More information is available in the flyer.
 Suitable for Sunday mornings, multiple Saturdays (2 3-hours sessions or weekday evenings (3 2-hour sessions).
 More information regarding ordering and pricing can be found in the flyer.